 Why should programmers blog?

 Since then, I often came across programmers asking why they should blog.
-Since I started blogging as a programmer, here are some of reasons to answer their question.
+To help them get started, here are some reasons for programmers to blog.

 The initial motivation for me to start a blog was that I wanted a place where I can house my learning and reference from them whenever I need to.